 A missionary is a blessing not just to the lost only, but to the family of God as well.
 A missionary’s influence is in many ways incomprehensible.
 We can try to compare it to the follower of Christ working in the marketplace, but we’d be putting ourselves in a bad situation.
 The harvest is always richer in another man’s field.
 Don’t compare apples and oranges.
 Speaking definitively about things we have no experience with is harmful.
 Take time to appreciate and understand the differences.

 God’s Word will always stand true, this case is no different.
 The harvest is plentiful, but the laborers are few.
 This is true for a reason.
 For God to have allowed me to walk in this position for going on three years now is nothing short of a miracle.
-Thank God, thank you.
+Thank You God, thank you my team.